 The two shareholders of the Licensor, The iQ Group Global Ltd and iQX Limited, have committed to provide sufficient financial assistance to us as and when it is needed for us to continue our operations until September 2021.
 This financial assistance includes refraining from seeking repayment of any intercompany loans or balances due from us except to the extent funds become available.
 We expect that any loans or deferrals of amounts due in connection with this financial assistance will be made on an interest free basis.
-As of September 30, 2020, no amounts were outstanding pursuant to the financial assistance commitments.
+As of June 30, 2020, no amounts were outstanding pursuant to the financial assistance commitments.
 The iQ Group Global Ltd and iQX Limited also have committed to purchase, from time to time, up to \$9,300,000 in shares of our common stock, at a purchase price equal to the greater of the public offering price in this offering and the market price at the time of the investment, in order to allow us to continue to meet the stockholders' equity requirements of the NASDAQ Stock Market until the second anniversary of this offering.

 Until the completion and termination of the agreement on December 23, 2019, we were party to a master services agreement, or the "MSA Agreement," with IQ3Corp Limited, or "IQ3," which is considered an affiliate of ours by virtue of having certain common management personnel with The iQ Group Global Ltd. The MSA Agreement set forth certain basic terms and provisions applicable to services to be provided by IQ3 to us pursuant to specific pre-IPO related service acquisition orders to be entered into by the parties from time to time.
 Prior to the completion and termination of the MSA Agreement, pursuant to a November 2016 order under the agreement for various advisory services, we incurred a total of \$3,937,047 in fees and expenses to IQ3, all of which are fully paid as of the date hereof, and no further amounts or services remain outstanding.
-IQ3 may participate in the selling syndicate for the IPO.
+IQ3 may participate in the underwriting syndicate for the IPO.
 If this occurs, IQ3 will negotiate terms of engagement directly with the Book Running Manager as would other syndicate members.
-In August 2017, we entered into a three-year Medical Affairs Services Agreement, or the "MAS Agreement," with Clinical Research Corporation (referred to as "CRC"), which is an affiliate of ours by virtue of being under common control of The iQ Group Global Ltd. The MAS Agreement provides certain master terms jursuant to which CRC would be engaged in the future by us from time to time to perform certain medical affairs services on our behalf.
-The master terms include minimum professional indemnity insurance, liability insurance and products liability insurance that will be required and indemnification by us of CRC, except where liability has resulted solely from the negligence or willful misconduct of CRC.
-The MAS Agreement does not set forth specified projects, services and costs would be detailed in the future as procured.
+In August 2017, we entered into a three-year Medical Affairs Services Agreement, or the "MAS Agreement," with Clinical Research Corporation (referred to as "CRC"), which is an affiliate of ours by virtue of being under common control of The iQ Group Global Ltd. The MAS Agreement provides certain master terms include minimum professional indemnity insurance, liability insurance and products liability insurance that will be required and indemnification by us of CRC, except where liability has resulted solely from the negligence or willful misconduct of CRC.
+The MAS Agreement does not set forth specific projects, services and costs would be detailed in the future as procured.
 All of the specific projects, services, costs and related performance details will be set forth from time to time in one or more "statements of works."
-We have not entered
+We have not entered into on have any plans to enter into any material statements of works with CRC as of the date hereof.